 There is no need to peel the pears.
 The skin on fresh pears is very soft and will fall apart and disintegrate into the other ingredients as they cook.

 Pear Preserves Recipe

-- 3 lbs pears
+- 3 lbs pears cored and sliced

 - ⅓ cup water

-- 2 tbsp lemon juice
+- 2 tablespoon lemon juice